What Can I Do With a Major in Economics?

 Individuals with training in economics are well prepared for a variety of careers.
 In most cases, the rigor and precision of technical training in economics will give the graduate a competitive advantage.
 In virtually all fields, the ability to write clearly and convincingly is a major asset.
 Majors are strongly urged to take courses that will develop their writing skills both within and outside the economics department.

 Perhaps the most important aspect of planning an economics major involves keeping a number of options open.
 Specifically, flexibility depends on your having taken the basic courses early in the major.
 Economics 220 (formerly 190), 250 and 253 should all be taken as early as possible.
-In addition, we recommend Math III (Calc.
+In addition, we recommend Math 111 (Calc.
 I), taken early for economics majors.
-For certain career paths, additional math is a necessity and taking it would certainly add to your options in this respect.
+For certain career paths, additional math is a necessity, typically through Linear Algebra, and taking it would certainly add to your options in this respect.

 Career Paths Related to Economics

 To be considered a professional economist, students must go on to graduate training leading to the M.A. or (more likely) the Ph.D.
 Economists are employed in academia, business and government, but their basic training almost always involves graduate school in economics.
-If a student is contemplating graduate school in economics, she should check a variety of catalogues to determine their entrance requirements and see her adviser right away.
+If a student is contemplating graduate school in economics, she should check the catalogs of a variety of schools to determine their entrance requirements and she should see her adviser right away.
 The adviser will nearly always recommend more math.
-You are advised to master the material in ECO 255 and 240 as well as MTH III, 112, 211, 212, 225 and 243.
+You are advised to master the material in ECO 255 and 240 as well as MTH 111, 112, 211, 212, 280 (formerly 225) and 281 (formerly 243).
 Aside from these suggestions, no other courses specifically must be taken, although you might take a number of more advanced, somewhat technical, courses to see if you enjoy doing what economists do.

 Graduate Business School (M.B.A.)